MManahan/course-dbt-mmanahan/dbt-greenery/Answers_To_Questions/Week_2_Mer.md

 - We can probably try to categorize these customers based on whether or not they buy for themselves or others  by shipping address
 - We can also probably try to keep track of which plants the customer orders
 - I'd also want give these repeat customers a referral discount code to see if they get used to gain insight on how happy they are with the product.

+### Explain the marts models you added.
+Why did you organize the models in the way you did?

+ - Core
+ - Marketing
+ - Product

+ ## Part 2

+ ### What assumptions are you making about each model? (i.e. why are you adding each test?)